Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-actually-prepare-for-upsc-ethics-paper.md

 - ## What is an Efficient Ethics Preparation Framework?
 	- ### 1.
 Syllabus Breakdown and Value Mapping
 		- List each topic of the Ethics syllabus.
 			- Map key values related to each topic (for example: honesty, integrity, empathy).
 			- Make short notes on any conflicting issues for each topic (just write the keywords).
 			- Add two examples to every topic, preferably with names (leaders, reformers, or administrators).
 	- ### 2.
-Human Values: Division and Application
+Human Values

 		Divide human values into two groups:
 		- **Political, Economical, Social, Environmental, Cultural**
 		- **Core, Moral, Personal, Professional, Relational**

 		For every value:
 			- Map synonyms (similar attributes).
 			- Note how the value is shown in everyday life.
 			- Describe its impact on society or administration.
 			- Give 1-2 case studies of reformers or administrators (e.g., E. Sreedharan for integrity).
 	- ### 3.
-Human Attitude: Types, Attributes, and Impact
+Human Attitude
 		- Make a list of attitude types (eg positive, negative, neutral, assertive).
+		For every attitude:
 			- Map important attributes.
-		- Describe how attitudes are shown or expressed.
+			- Describe how it is shown or expressed.
-		- Write about the impact of attitudes on ethics and administration.
+			- Write about the impact on ethics and administration.
-		- Explain how different attitudes help in ethical decision-making.
+			- Explain how it helps in ethical decision-making.
 	- ### 4.
 Moral Thinkers and Philosophers
 		- Divide into Western and Indian thinkers.
 			- Map their main ethical principles.
 			- Explain how their ideas help solve contemporary problems.
 			- Collect two broad quotes from each thinker.
 			- Write two life stories that showcase their core values.
 	- ### 5.
-Citizen Charter: Principles and Impact
+Citizen Charter
 		- Note down the principles (transparency, accountability, courtesy, responsiveness).
-		- Highlight key attributes.
+			- Highlight key attributes under each principles.
-		- Describe how these principles are applied.
+			- Describe how these principles are applied across domains.
 			- Summarize their impact in administration.
 	- ### 6.
 Code of Ethics vs. Code of Conduct : For example

 		| Feature           | Code of Ethics                   | Code of Conduct                |